Your brand may change as your business grows or shifts its direction.

 Example of piggyback marketing you could use:

-- Tap in yourself into the conversations that are relevant in your industry.
-For example, if you are in the e-commerce industry, consider to join famous e-commerce groups on Facebook or WhatsApp.
+- Tap yourself into the conversations that are relevant in your industry.
+For example, if you are in the e-commerce industry, consider joining famous e-commerce groups on Facebook or WhatsApp.
 You might see your competitors in the group, as well.